Last updated on Dec. 20, 2021

 In many cases, some of these need to be done in one day.
 But more often than not, you still have to go on with your normal business activities to generate income, and your “crisis tasks” can be staggered throughout the week.

 If you’re in a position to stagger the tasks, my recommendation is to complete one uncomfortable task per day and spend the rest of your day focused on more positive tasks.

 Dealing with a crisis is tough, so try (as best you can) to spend time on more positive tasks or at least ones that occupy your mind, and knock out the worst ones one day at a time.

 3. Have a support person or group

-Keeping all this stuff to yourself is not healthy.
+Keeping all this stuff to yourself is not healthy, especially after what we went through the last couple of years.
 You need to be able to have someone to listen to your issues and offer you the emotional support you need.

 4. Realize that your worst-case scenario is not actually going to happen

 I remember when I had a property management company in the mid-2000s, and we were trying to sell the accounts because everything was just screwed.

 The accounting was messed up, we were heading into recession, and many of the owners could not afford to do make-readys when a tenant left because most of them had bought a four-plex with 5 percent down and they used a HELOC loan to make the down payment.